 Restoring a habitat and recovering an endangered species is not a quick and easy fix, and because of the cumulative nature of the threats to Southern Resident orcas, there is no silver bullet that will save them.

 They need salmon restored in all major rivers that used to supply them with a steady and abundant source of food.
 They need clean and safe waters free of toxic contaminants.
 They need freedom from noise and disturbance to rest, raise their young, and find food.
-And unfortunately, as much progress as we have made, new issues threaten the survival of this unique community.
+And unfortunately, as much progress as we have made, these issues continue to threaten the survival of this unique community.

 Issues like dam removal and river restoration, critical habitat protection, and toxic contaminant regulations can be long, multi-step processes.
 We may ask for your help in multiple phases as these projects move forward.
 Your continued involvement and support is crucial to ensuring the Southern Residents have what they need to survive.
 Here’s where we need your help right now: